 asd

-The First Circle: Radical Humanism focuses on the early adoption of computers by a pioneering generation of artists who worked creatively to lay the foundation of contemporary digital art by integrating a wide range of mediums, artistic practices, and theoretical approaches .
-It seeks to expand the current discourse on the history of digital art — highlighting the evolution of digital art outside of the framework that triangulates science, technology and industry — to demonstrate its relevance in today's artistic landscape.
+Published by Realpolitrix Books, the fictional publishing company that Hart initiated in 2010, The First Circle: Radical Humanism focuses on the early adoption of computers by a pioneering generation of artists who worked creatively to lay the foundation of contemporary digital art by integrating a wide range of mediums, artistic practices, and theoretical approaches.
+It seeks to expand the current discourse on the history of digital art by highlighting the evolution of digital art outside of the framework that triangulates science, technology and industry.
+Its goal is to demonstrate the role of artists in the development of a digital media practice that post-NFT mostly celebrates the ideologies of innovation capitalism.

 A Child’s Machiavelli